Unqork: History

 In May 2021, Chicago's Department of Housing, in partnership with the Resurrection Project, used the Unqork platform to distribute rent relief funds to Chicago residents.
 That same month, a Forrester report on low-code platforms dubbed Unqork "rookie of the year", though the company differentiates no-code from low-code.
-In a July report, research firm HFS Solutions reported that the company's customers included Goldman Sachs, Liberty Mutual, and the Cities of New York, Chicago and Washington DC.
+In a July report, research firm HFS Research reported that the company's customers included Goldman Sachs, Liberty Mutual, and the Cities of New York, Chicago and Washington DC.

 Unqork ranked number 5 on Fast Company's Most Innovative Enterprise Tech Companies of 2022.
 That same year, the company also ranked among America's Best Startups by Forbes.

 Platform and services

 Unqork's no-code platform allows users to design applications and other digital solutions through an entirely visual interface.
 Software is designed by configuring reusable visual components representing end-user-facing elements and application logic.

 The company's software includes a marketplace featuring pre-built apps and third-party consultancy services, including integrations with software including SendGrid, Twilio, and DocuSign.
 Unqork 2021.5 adds new software development life cycle (SDLC) features, such as API auto-documentation, data model auto-documentation, and application rollback.